 - Automatic sign-off due to inactivity

-Control your Debit MasterCard® anytime, anywhere with the My Mobile Money app.
+Control your Debit MasterCard® anytime, anywhere with new card controls integrated directly into our mobile app.
 You’ll have the flexibility to manage and monitor your card account to help prevent fraud, receive alerts, and set spending limits and geographic restrictions.

 - Manage account restrictions for location, merchants, spending limits and types of transactions such as in-store or online purchases